© Pint of Science, 2019. All rights reserved.

 Sophia is a PhD student in chemistry at University of Glasgow.
 In her spare time she enjoys reading, drawing (badly) and yoga.
 Very excited to be part of the Creative Reactions team and can't wait to talk about science and art over a pint.

-Lucy is a first year PhD student studying leadership in collective behaviour, focusing her research on schools of fish.
-She enjoys fish and beer, so thinks Pint of Science is pretty cool.
+Lucy is a second year PhD student and University of Glasgow studying leadership in schools of fish.
+She loves talking about science and drinking pints, so this is perfect for her!

 Sam is part of the education team at Glasgow Science Centre and has an BSc Honours in Zoology from the University of Glasgow.
 This is his first Pint of Science and he is excited to get involved.